Loess Hills Prairie Seminar Campground

 Did you know that the Loess Hills are one of Iowa's last wilderness areas?
-This 45th-anniversary seminar attempts to help others connect to some of the last wild places left in our state.
+This 46th-annual seminar attempts to help others connect to some of the last wild places left in our state.

 "Getting people; getting children acquainted with what's out here will make people concerned about what is happening here.
 If we get acquainted with natural communities we feel at home.
 Any place we feel at home, we feel like protecting." — Sylvan Runkel

 The Loess Hills Seminar began in 1977 with a group of approximately 25 people who wanted to study the unique characteristics of this special area.
 To get an accurate feeling of the “Hills,” and preserve the delicate ecology, the group backpacked into the interior for the first seminar.
 Since then the increased number of participants has necessitated a more convenient location.
 The original idea of preserving the “back to nature” concept of the seminar, however, is still a major goal of the organizers.